I never intended to go to Spain for 3 weeks, but there I was.

 8. PETTY THEFT.

-Be prepared to guard your pockets when you’re in crowded areas like La Rambla.
+Be ready to guard your pockets when you’re in crowded areas like La Rambla.

 Petty theft is quite popular in Barcelona.